AmplitudeAudio/doc-sdk/docs/project/event.md

 description: Amplitude allows you to create and trigger a sequence of actions at runtime with events.
 ---

-An event is a set of actions Amplitude have to execute once it has been triggered at runtime, during your game.
+An event is a set of actions Amplitude has to execute once it has been triggered at runtime, during your game.
 Event assets are described with the following properties:

 !!! info
     The flatbuffers schema of this file can be found [here](https://github.com/AmplitudeAudio/sdk/blob/main/schemas/event_definition.fbs).